Registrar/Director of Academic Services

 Over the next few years, Oona taught everything from Pre-Calc to AP Statistics, as well as Intro to Engineering, Applied Math, and Chemistry, subbing during maternity leaves and working as a tutor when she wasn’t teaching a class.
 When our Registrar retired in 2011, we suspected that Oona would be a good person to take on the role.
 “I am really well-suited for this position,” says Oona.
 “And I still get to teach in a more one-on-one kind of way, helping students navigate their course schedules and assisting staff, too.”

 Outside of school, Oona can be found reading a good mystery, digging in her garden, hiking or biking, or picking berries.
 She’s also very musical—she has played the piano since the age of 7, and she loves to sing.
-Amanda’s Community Choir Exploratory, a group of students and staffulty who come together to sing twice a week, was a welcome addition to Oona’s work day.
+The Community Choir Exploratory, a group of students and staffulty who come together to sing twice a week, was a welcome addition to Oona’s work day.
 “It’s the highlight of my day,” she says.
-“It fills me with joy.
-I have always loved to sing in a choir, but Amanda is just the best.”
+“It fills me with joy.”